manala/manala/docs/overview.md

 ;
 ```

-:bulb: For the moment, we have hard-coded our coding rules but in the next step, we will of course replace them with our shared rules.
+💡 For the moment, we have hard-coded our coding rules but in the next step, we will of course replace them with our shared rules.

 Run `vendor/bin/php-cs-fixer fix --dry-run` to check that your PHP-CS-fix config is OK.